Lolo Rico: Career

 For TVE she wrote the children programs La casa del reloj and Un globo, dos globos, tres globos in the 1970s.
 As a creator and director she started in 1981, with the TV show La cometa blanca.
 In 1984, for Saturday's mornings, she created the famous TV show La bola de cristal, an innovative program in tune with the ideas of the then current movida madrileña.

 Personal life

-She had seven sons wit her husband Santiago Alba, but they divorced as it was not a happy marriage.
+She had seven children with her husband Santiago Alba, but they divorced as it was not a happy marriage.
 Among her children are the philosopher Santiago Alba Rico and writer and photographer Isabel Alba Rico.
 She is grandmother of the Podemos politician Nagua Alba.

 She died on 20 January 2019 due to cardiorespiratory arrest at 83.